Florida Responsible Vendor / Bartender License

 Florida Responsible Vendor Alcohol Training

-As the owner or manager of an alcohol serving establishment, you can participate in the Florida Responsible Vendor Alcohol Service Training for alcohol certification program.
-The statutes to train and initiate Florida bartender license for your staff are listed below and within our courses.
-We give you the tools to accomplish each of the requirements.
+An owner or manager of an alcohol serving establishment, you can participate in the Florida Responsible Vendor Alcohol Service Training for servsafe alcohol certification. and bartender license.
+The statutes to train and initiate Florida bartender license for your staff are listed below and so are the tools to accomplish each of the requirements.